 If the market moves down by 50 points, you will take a loss of £500.

-How traders benefit from calculating spread bets
+How traders can benefit from this

 Since the spread bet calculator is very straightforward it is also very easy to use for beginners.